YOUR

 What will you study?

-This is a three-year programme delivered over three stages.
+This programme is delivered over three-years, over three stages.

-Stage one, year one involves 16 weeks off-the-job training with the remainder of the year spent applying these skills in the workplace.
+Stage one, year one involves 16 weeks off-the-job training at Monaghan Institute with the remainder of the year spent applying these skills in the workplace.

 Year two and three follow the same format.